Taming the Dangers of CA Labor Code on Wage and Hour Litigation

 The uncertainty that wage and hour issues pose for California employers shapes the counsel CDF provides on the state’s complex wage and hour laws.
 Using informative and preemptive techniques, we defend regional and national employers against claims for alleged violations of the California Labor Code, California Wage Orders, and other wage and hour laws.

-CDF is one of the few firms to have actually tried two wage and hour class action, and our litigation experience in traditional and emerging areas of wage and hour disputes, across many industries, includes:
+CDF is one of the few firms to have actually tried five wage and hour class actions, and our litigation experience in traditional and emerging areas of wage and hour disputes, across many industries, includes:

 - Class Action Defense - Wage and Hour

 - Unfair Competition – 17200 Claims

 - Wage and Hour Audits

 A Preventive and Assertive Approach to Wage and Hour Litigation

 Avoiding potential wage and hour disputes is central to CDF’s representation.
 CDF attorneys regularly create and review employers’ policies and handbooks as they relate to wage and hour issues, as well as counsel employers on how to best implement those policies in the workplace to avoid lawsuits and liability in the first place.

 However, wage and hour litigation cannot always be avoided and often is not insurable.
 This is where CDF positions its clients in the most strategic defensive mode possible.